huapisky/weather-aware-assistant/README.md

 I never swung it.
 Every line of code in this project came from the AI; I steered entirely through prompts and constraints, and I did not hand-edit a single module.
 I want to be honest about that rather than invent a rescue story, but I also do not think "no manual fixes" means I got lucky.
 Three things made the hammer unnecessary:

-1. **Tight scope.** The PRD's non-goals (no Google Calendar sync, no GPS, no LLM, no multi-user) kept the surface area small.
+1. **Tight scope.** Thanks to ChatGPT's PRD Builder, the PRD's non-goals kept the surface area small.
 There was less room for the AI to go wrong because there was less to build.
 2. **Constraints up front, not corrections after.** `docs/rules.md` set the architecture rules before any code was written: pure advice engine, typed exceptions, no logic in main.py.
 Steering at the design level meant I rarely had to correct at the code level.
 3. **Tests caught the one real defect before I did.** The coverage gap in `weather_service.py` (described above) was a genuine logic blind spot.
 But the fix was another prompt ("add a happy-path test for the forecast parser"), not a manual edit.
 The guardrail surfaced the problem and re-prompting closed it.